zyferlink/coffee-lab-reactnative-app/README.md

 </h1>

-## Stage 14: Implement Order History Screen
+## Stage 15: Implement Splash Screen
 **Log:** January 24, 2025

-This stage involves creating the `OrderHistoryScreen` to display past orders, along with its components.
+This stage focuses on adding a splash screen for Android, configuring it with a custom layout, and ensuring the app transitions seamlessly.

 <p align="center">
 · • —–—–—– ٠ ✦ ٠ —–—–—– • ·